logseq/logseq/README.md

 ## 🫶 Support Logseq Development

 If you find Logseq useful and want to help us keep the project growing, please consider supporting our contributors on [Open Collective](https://opencollective.com/logseq).
-Your support is a way of showing our contributors that their efforts are appreciated and motivates them to continue their excellent work.
-Every contribution, no matter how small, helps us to keep improving Logseq.
+Your support shows our contributors that their efforts are appreciated and motivates them to continue their excellent work.
+Every contribution, no matter how small, helps us keep improving Logseq.

 ## 💎 Sponsors